-OECD trims global growth forecast, warns of conflict risk
+OECD Trims Global Growth Forecast, Warns Of Conflict Risk

 The slowdown in global growth is being driven by higher interest rates brought in by central banks to slow inflation, but growth should rebound as rates begin to come down along with inflation beginning next year.

-Japan is also expected to experience a slowdown next year, with growth slowing from 1.7 to 1.0 percent before edging up to 1.2 percent in 2025.
+Japan is also expected to experience a slowdown next year, with growth slowing from 1.7 to 1 per cent before edging up to 1.2 per cent in 2025.

 Legal Disclaimer: